-- iv.
-Dating violence means physical violence, bodily injury, assault, the infliction of fear or imminent physical harm, sexual assault, or stalking committed by a person who has been in a romantic or intimate relationship with the victim.
-Whether there was such relationship will be gauged by its length, type, and frequency of interaction. - v.
-Stalking means intentional and repeated harassment or following of another person, which places that person in reasonable fear that the perpetrator intends to injure, intimidate, or harass that person.
-Stalking also includes instances where the perpetrator knows or reasonably should know that the person is frightened, intimidated, or harassed, even if the perpetrator lacks such intent. - (14) Harassment.
+- (14) Harassment.
 Unwelcome and offensive conduct, including verbal, nonverbal, or physical conduct, that is directed at a person because of such person's protected status and that is sufficiently serious as to deny or limit, and that does deny or limit, the ability of a student to participate in or benefit from the college's educational program or that creates an intimidating, hostile, or offensive environment for other campus community members.
 Protected status includes a person's race; color; national origin; sensory, mental, or physical disability; use of a service animal; age; religion; genetic information; gender, including pregnancy, marital status; sexual orientation; gender identity; veteran's status; or any other legally protected classification.
 See "Sexual Misconduct" for the definition of "sexual harassment."
-Harassing conduct may include, but is not limited to, physical conduct, verbal, written, social media and electronic communications. - a) Hostile environment.
-Unwelcome conduct that a reasonable person would find to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College's educational programs or activities. - (15) Retaliation.
+Harassing conduct may include, but is not limited to, physical conduct, verbal, written, social media and electronic communications. - (15) Retaliation.
 Harming, threatening, intimidating, coercing, or taking adverse action of any kind against a person because such person reported an alleged violation of this code or college policy, provided information about an alleged violation, or participated as a witness or in any other capacity in a college investigation or disciplinary proceeding. - (16) Misuse of electronic resources.
 Theft or other misuse of computer time or other electronic information resources of the college.
-Such misuse includes but is not limited to: - a) Unauthorized use of such resources or opening of file, message, or other item; - b) Unauthorized duplication, transfer, or distribution of a computer program, file, message, or other item; - c) Unauthorized use or distribution of someone else's password or other identification; - d) Use of such time or resources to interfere with someone else's work; - e) Use of such time or resources to send, display, or print an obscene or abusive message, text, or image; - f) Use of such time or resources to interfere with normal operation of the college's computing system or other electronic information resources;

-- g) Use of such time or resources in violation of applicable copyright or other law; - h) Adding to or otherwise altering the infrastructure of the college's electronic information resources without authorization; - i) Failure to comply with the college's electronic use policy. - (17) Unauthorized access.
-Unauthorized possession, duplication, or other use of a key, keycard, or other restricted means of access to college property, or unauthorized entry onto or into college property. - (18) Safety violation.
-Any non-accidental or negligent conduct that interferes with or otherwise compromises any college policy, equipment, or procedure relating to the safety and security of self or the campus community, including tampering with fire safety equipment and triggering false alarms or other emergency response systems.
+Such misuse includes but is not limited to: - a) Unauthorized use of such resources or opening of file, message, or other item; - b) Unauthorized duplication, transfer, or distribution of a computer program, file, message, or other item; - c) Unauthorized use or distribution of someone else's password or other identification; - d) Use of such time or resources to interfere with someone else's work; - e) Use of such time or resources to send, display, or print an obscene or abusive message, text, or image; - f) Use of such time or resources to interfere with normal operation of the college's computing system or other electronic information resources; - g) Use of such time or resources in violation of applicable copyright or other law; - Adding to or otherwise altering the infrastructure of the college's electronic information resources without authorization; - i) Failure to comply with the college's electronic use policy. - (17) Unauthorized access.
+Unauthorized possession, duplication, or other use of a key, keycard, or other restricted means of access to college property, or unauthorized entry onto or into college property. - (18) Safety Violation.
+Safety violation includes any non-accidental or negligent conduct that interferes with or otherwise compromises any college policy, equipment, or procedure relating to the safety and security of self or the campus community, including tampering with fire safety equipment and triggering false alarms or other emergency response systems.
 A safety violation may include the operation of any motor vehicle on college property in an unsafe manner or in a manner which is reasonably perceived as threatening the health or safety of another person. - (19) Violation of other laws and policies.
-Violation of any federal, state, or local law, rule, or regulation or other college rules or policies. - (20) Ethical violation.
+Violation of any federal, state, or local law, rule, or regulation or other college rules or policies.

+(20) Ethical violation.
 The breach of any generally recognized and published code of ethics or standards of professional practice that governs the conduct of a particular profession for which the student is taking a course or is pursuing as an educational goal or major.